esperanto-tx/esperanto-tx.github.io/_posts/en/2019-05-11-Club_Meeting.md

 ### About the video by Charlotte
 Charlotte has a video channel on YouTube.
 She brought her recording equipment and recorded the meeting.
-Thankfully she edited out the tedious parts, and the video is much shorter than the meeting.
+Don't worry, she edited out parts, and the video is much shorter than the two hour meeting.

 Source: [Esperanto-Klubo de Norda Teksaso - Central Market](https://www.youtube.com/watch?v=YvI8CLzcORA&t=1159s)